rida16baig/iPOST_application/README.md

-# iPOST_application
+# iPOST Application

-iPOST is a application which a user can use to write his /her small blog or any information.
+Welcome to the iPOST Application repository!
+This application allows students to create small blogs or any other informative data they want.